5 Pros and Cons for Building Your Own Custom Home or Cabin

 3. Energy-efficient add-ons

-When you build a custom home, you have a say in incorporating components that will reduce energy and save you money in the long run.
-These variables can include energy-efficient windows, modern heating and cooling systems, insulation, air sealing, LED lighting, and even landscape design that will effectively reduce your energy bill.
+When you build a custom home, you have the choice to add features that work for you.
+Sometimes, our clients like incorporating components that will reduce energy consumption and save money in the long run.
+These variables can include energy-efficient windows, modern heating and cooling systems, high quality insulation, air sealing, LED lighting, and even landscape design that will effectively reduce your energy bill.

 4. Fewer maintenance costs